Emergency Rental Assistance Programs You Can Apply For Now

 Understanding Emergency Rental Assistance

-Emergency rental assistance is designed for tenants who are behind on rent or at risk of losing their housing.
-These programs provide temporary support so families can remain stable while they recover from financial hardship.
+Emergency rental assistance helps tenants who have fallen behind on rent or are facing the possibility of eviction.
+The purpose is straightforward: provide short-term support so households can stay housed while they work through financial hardship.

 • Overdue rent or rental arrears

-• Utility bills, such as water, electricity, and internet
+• Utility bills, including water, electricity, and internet

-• Other housing-related expenses, including incurred significant costs from moving or emergencies
+• Other housing-related expenses, including incurred significant costs tied to a move or unexpected emergency

 How Emergency Rental Assistance Programs Work